 Personal pack horse included!

-***This price includes an extra pack horse who will carry your belongings up to 7 kilos, we will provide you a duffle bag, you can put your things.
+***This price includes an extra pack horse which will carry your belongings up to 7 kilos.
+We will provide you a duffel bag, in which you can put your things.

 - Sleeping bag –$20 USD per person per trek (It will be clean and warm)